wintersdev/wintersdev/README.md

 **`Digital Philomath 🎓 (Developer/Researcher/Creator)`**

 During the day I am a Hubber who works to keep GitHub a safe and welcoming place for all developers.
 By night I am an indie full-stack developer with a passion for learning.
-As a self-described philomath I enjoy spending my spare time learning more about the topics that inspire me.
+As a self-described philomath I enjoy learning more about the topics that inspire me.
 You'll often find me tinkering in areas such as 💻 coding, 💀 cybersecurity, 👤 AI, and 🎮 game development.

 ---